streampipes/streampipes-docs/docs/faq-common-problems.md

 This will delete all StreamPipes configurations.
 StreamPipes is designed as a server application and requires a fixed IP.
 We created a version to easily run it on your laptop and test it, but on your laptop you usually get a new IP when you change the network.
 This problem only occurs in testing scenarios, in production scenarios the IP can also be changed manually without data loss.

+## Windows 10: Should I use settings windows containers or docker containers
+**Problem:** StreamPipes does not work with Windows 10.

+**Solution:** You should use docker containers.
+Go to the docker settings on our taks bar and select 'Switch to Docker containers'.

 ## Help us to improve StreamPipes and this documentation
 Help us to improve this section.